Grace Montessori School COVID-19 Health and Safety Plan

-- All parents/care givers must wear a mask when dropping off or picking up.
+- When our county is in high risk category, all parents/care will be instructed to wear a mask when dropping off or picking up.

 - Hand hygiene stations will be set up at the entrance of the school, so that children can clean their hands before they enter with at least 60% alcohol.
 Hand sanitizer use will be supervised.
 Children will also be asked to wash hands with soap and water after entering their respective classrooms.

-- For dismissal classrooms will have assigned spots or stay in their classroom to aviod contact between classrooms.
+- For dismissal classrooms will have assigned spots or stay in their classroom to avoid contact between classrooms.